napari/napari/docs/explanations/rendering.md

 See the issue comments for more details.

-With #1320 resolved we need to create the octree infrastrcture to solve #845 and #1300.
+With #1320 resolved we need to create the octree infrastructure to solve #845 and #1300.
 The steps are TBD but we do want to keep in general with the other image types in mind.

 # Appendix